Portland Country Club recognized for 25 years of Certification!

 recognized PCC for 25 years of Certification

 through its commitment to environmental stewardship and efforts to maintain a

 and outreach and education.

-PCC is one of only 830 courses in the world to receive the honor.
-Golf courses from the United States, Australia, Canada, Europe, South America and Southeast Asia have also achieved certification in the program.
+Portland Country Club is one of only 829 courses in the world to be designated as a certified ACSP for Golf Courses and was the first one in Maine to be certified.
+Courses from other states, Australia, Canada, Europe, South America and Southeast Asia have also achieved certification in the program.
 The golf course joined the Audubon Cooperative Sanctuary Program for Golf Courses in 1993 and was designated as a Certified Audubon Cooperative Sanctuary in 1997.
-After designation, courses go through a recertification process every two years.
+After the initial designation, courses go through a recertification process every two years.

-In addition, JB Christie is one of about 100 persons nationwide who is a member of the Audubon Steward Network.
+In addition, JB Christie, Golf Course Superintendent, is one of about 100 persons nationwide who is a member of the Audubon Steward Network.
 Audubon Stewards serve as a source of knowledge, good advice, enthusiasm and encouragement to others who wish to become involved.
 They provide invaluable, on-the-ground assistance to members of the ACSP and others interested in protecting and improving the environment in their region.

-Our Course Superintendent, JB Christie and the Grounds staff are to be applauded.
-It takes a lot of planning and hard work to maintain the balance between giving our members the best golf course in the state while looking out for the interests of the wildlife and vegetation that flourish here.
+Golf Course Superintendent JB Christie and the Grounds staff are to be applauded.
+It takes a lot of planning and hard work to maintain the balance between giving our members the best golf course in the state while looking out for the interests of the wildlife and vegetation that flourish here. ~ Jim Sluiter